 The DFS’ Forensic Science Laboratory Division (FSL) collects, examines, analyzes, and reports on physical evidence submitted in criminal cases.
 The FSL is authorized to examine evidence submitted by any DC governmental agency investigating a criminal offense.
 Federal agencies, such as the US Park Police, are also able to use the services of the FSL.

 Currently the FSL offers Forensic Biology, Materials Analysis, Firearms and Fingerprint examinations.

-- Forensic Biology: The analysis of biological tissues, such as blood, semen, skin, and hairs, for morphological and genetic characteristics.
+- Forensic Biology: The analysis of biological tissues, such as blood, semen and skin, for genetic characteristics.
 When compared to reference samples from a known source, modern forensic DNA analysis can be extremely specific about establishing identity.

 - Fingerprint Analysis: The examination of prints, both visible and latent, left behind from the friction ridge on human skin, typically the fingertips.
 Many methods are available to visualize prints, including physical, chemical, and through various light sources, allowing them to be photographed and compared.